Why would I have a 'genetic' test?

 Sarah Cannon is the Cancer Institute of HCA, and one of the world’s best-known institutes specialising in cancer treatment.
 Through Sarah Cannon, patients in the UK have access to the latest therapies and clinical trials.
 Sarah Cannon has been a clinical trial leader in the majority of cancer therapies over the last 10 years.
 We use the information in our tests to help direct patients into clinical trials that may be right for them.

 If I want a test, what do I do next?

-Speak to your consultant.
-They’ll know whether this type of testing might be helpful, and which particular test would suit you best.
+Speak to your oncologist.
+They should know whether this type of testing might be helpful, and which particular test would suit you best.
 Alternatively, if they are unsure, or if you just want some background information before you speak to them, feel free to send us an email or give us a call .
-We will be only too happy to provide scientific/technical advice and logistical support, but please be aware that as laboratory professionals we cannot provide any form of medical advice or treatment recommendations.
+We will be only too happy to provide scientific/technical and logistical advice, but please be aware that as laboratory professionals we cannot provide any form of medical advice or treatment recommendations.

 Useful links to other HCA sites